jbpauly/smart-simulation/app/markdown/model_assessment.md

 #### Model Selection
 A naive model a suitable choice for forecasting new customer consumption.
-Just a few consumption datapoints and a naive model can operationalize can the smart subscription.
+Just a few consumption datapoints and a naive model can operationalize the smart subscription.
 It's also justifiable to continue using a naive approach longer than one might expect to use it, _as long as it's meeting the needs of the subscription service_.

-Once a consumer starts to outrun the naive model, the next step up is a statistical
+Once a consumer starts to outrun the naive model, the next step up is a more complex model.

 #### Machine Learning over Traditional Statistical Approaches
 For time series forecasting, a standard regression model is more scalable than a stats based model like SARIMA.